Posted on Monday, 24th May 2010 by Grace Massa Langlois

 - Place chocolate in a food processor.
 Return cream mixture to a simmer, then strain through a fine sieve, discard solids.
 Pour cream mixture over chocolate, and let stand for 1 minute.
 Process until smooth.
 Add butter, and continue to process, scraping down sides occasionally, until butter is combined well.
 Let cool slightly, and then use immediately.

-Tags: after school treat, afternoon tea, almonds, chocolate, chocolate dessert, cookie batter, cookie dough, ganache, Martha Stewart cookies, Martha Stewart recipes
+Tags: after school treat, afternoon tea, almond cookies, almonds, chocolate, chocolate cookies, chocolate dessert, chocolate recipes, Christmas Cookies, cookie batter, cookie dough, cookie fillings, cookie recipes, entertaining, ganache, gourmet cookies, Holiday Cookies, Martha Stewart cookies, Martha Stewart recipes, simple cookie recipes